Page updated 2nd February 2016

 Fragments of a drain installed by the Romans for their Bath House in Cathedral Yard were excavated in the street, indicating the street was within the Roman fortress.

 Bear Street was very close to the public water conduit situated at the front of the College of the Vicars Choral; the ancient underground passages from St Sidwell's fed the conduit with pure water.
-When the cholera outbreak of 1832 broke out, many from the other side of South Street, in the Westquarter were infected from water from dipping in the leats.
+When the cholera outbreak of 1832 broke out, many from the other side of South Street, in the Westquarter were infected from water dipped from the leats.
 Bear Street, although very short, only suffered two deaths from the disease, a result of their clean water supply.

 On the marriage of the Prince of Wales in March 1863, the street erected celebratory decorations "Bear-street had a fine bold arch of evergreens, interspersed with coloured lamps, and surmounted by a fine transparency, with the words- "Albert Edward and Alexandra - Health and happiness," belonging to Mr. Hutchingson."